benvanik/vr.js/README.md

 Since you have to draw your entire HUD/etc distored anyway, avoid placing any UI on top of the Canvas or adding any CSS effects to it (rounded corners, etc).

-### Disable Aero on Windows

-This removes a frame of latency.

-* Right click on desktop
-* Personalize
-* Choose Windows 7 Basic or Windows Classic

 ### Write Fast Code